asciidisco/grunt-requirejs/README.md

 There is no difference between declaring your require config in your Gruntfile and using a separate requirejs config file.

-> Note: Minification via Clossure Compiler is not supported!
+> Note: Minification via Closure Compiler is not supported!
+You can, however, use [grunt-closure-compiler](https://github.com/gmarty/grunt-closure-compiler) as a separate build step after grunt-requirejs.

 ## Almond
 _grunt-requirejs is capable of replacing require.js with almond.js automatically_